mbridak/FieldDayMorseTrainer/README.md

 ## It's very early days.
 Really early.
 This aint no G4FON Contest Trainer.
 It's not even fully functional.
 But I had a day off work yesterday and this is what I did in-between shuttling kids back and forth from school.

+## Application not responding

+If you're on a Gnome desktop and get an application not responding pop up.
+Gnome seems to be a bit aggressive.
+You can dial it back a bit by typing this into a command line.

+`gsettings set org.gnome.mutter check-alive-timeout 60000`

 ### Update
 It's actually not that bad now.
 After fixing a transposition in the check for error_level, the ham robots actually can figure out that you're not talking to them and stop being LIDS.